 Length : 2 x 45 minute episodes.

 Plot : The Doctor is drawn back to Totters Yard, Earth – in 1985.
-To give his newly fixed chameleon circuit working Tardis a test-run.
-An alien distress beacon draws the Doctor into the sewer, where people are being murdered by unknown assailants.
+To give the newly fixed Tardis chameleon-circuit, a test-run.
+An alien distress beacon, draws the Doctor into the sewer; where people are being murdered, by unknown assailants.

 Whats good : The Tardis has a (partially) working chameleon circuit.
 The Black Cybermen units.
 Trotters Lane.
 Kind of violent.

 Whats bad : Kind of violent.
 The Doctor and Peri’s relationship is still annoying.

 Review With Spoilers : Attack Of The Cybermen was Colin Baker’s first adventure, with one of his two most memorable enemies.
 The first thing about Attack Of The Cybermen, that strikes you; is the notable increase in levels of violence, from Davison’s era.

 A man is strangled to death, by a Cyberman.
 Returning character Lytton, has his hands gorily crushed by the Cybermen, whilst being tortured.
 Cybermen have their heads bashed off, by prisoners on Telos.

 In terms of story, Attack Of The Cybermen builds some nice early suspense and momentum.
 Especially, the scenes in the sewers and the introduction of the Cybermen.
 However, the second half – when the Doctor meets the imprisoned race of Cryons, the proceedings begin to sag – a little bit.

 Its nice to gain some continuity though, from previous episodes.
 The reintroduction of Lytton, last seen escaping in Resurrection Of The Daleks.
-Most guest stars get killed (or exterminated) in Who, so continuity – although nice, is rather rare.
+Most guest stars get killed (or exterminated) in Doctor Who; so some continuity – although rare, is rather nice.